Posts Tagged ‘Halloween’

 “So when can we expect the Ed Gein movie?”

 “Never.”
-George answered immediately, following up with, “I mean if someone else makes it I can’t stop them, but there won’t be an Ed Gein movie from me.”
-He then handed Franklin the autographed book and turned his attention to the next fan in line.
+George answered immediately, following up with, “I mean if someone else makes it I can’t stop them, but there won’t be an Ed Gein movie on my watch” He then handed Franklin the autographed book and turned his attention to the next fan in line.

 Once again Franklin was led out of the line, and once again he was enraged.
 How the fuck would George not make an Ed Gein movie.
-The best horror movie ever fell right into his lap, and he was going to throw it away.
+The best horror story ever fell right into his lap and he was going to throw it away.
 Here was a chance to put Franklin’s little shit town on the cinematic map, it had to happen.
-Franklin didn’t give a shit about his dead dad; he wanted his fucking movie.
+Franklin didn’t give a shit about his dead dad, he wanted his fucking Ed Gein movie.
 One way or another, that movie was going to get made, even if it was over George’s dead body.

 It was then that Franklin noticed him again.
 He was still wearing that old hunters hat.
 As Franklin watched him on the convention floor everything else around him started to look blurry, almost as though he was dreaming.
 Franklin was starting to feel dizzy, like he was detached from his body which was making slow steps towards the image of the man in front of him.
 Upon closer look he recognized that little glob of flesh that hung from his eye.
 He knew it from old pictures the local news showed on TV last year.